0x444454/SIDerurgy/README.md

 SIDerurgy -i loop
 ```

-NOTE: This will use your default MIDI output device.
+**NOTE**: This will use your default MIDI output device.
 You can also specify the output device, if needed.
 This is my command line to use my Poly2 device:

 ```bash
 SIDerurgy -i loop -o POLY2
 ```

-NOTE: Both input and output device names are case-sensitive substrings of the actual device name (e.g. "oop" will match "loopMIDI", "HulaHoop Device", etc).
+**NOTE**: Both input and output device names are case-sensitive substrings of the actual device name (e.g. "oop" will match "loopMIDI", "HulaHoop Device", etc).
 **NOTE**: If SIDerurgy prints errors about MIDI devices, close all your other MIDI apps, **including your browser**.

 4) Then open your browser and go to DeepSID to access the High Voltage SID Collection:
 https://deepsid.chordian.net/